 Now that you know what geo-topical authority is, let’s talk about what you need to do to acquire it.
 We’ll start with your company website since that is where most consumers turn for information about their favorite brands.

 Your website is your online headquarters and where you should focus your efforts to build geo-topical authority.
 Every page of your website should work toward that goal.
 You need to have all of the following pages to do so.

-You already have a home page, but it’s still a good idea to check to see if it’s helping you build geo-topical authority.
+You already have a home page, like TLC homepage but it’s still a good idea to check to see if it’s helping you build geo-topical authority.

 Your home page must include key information about your company, including a way to contact you immediately.